-11.5 Geographic number usage - Definition of areas
+11.4.4 Geographic number usage - Definition of areas

-- 1 The boundaries of geographic NDC areas and minimum numbering areas shall be as specified by ComReg from time to time14; - 2 geographic numbers may only be used within their designated geographic numbering areas.
+- The boundaries of geographic NDC areas and minimum numbering areas shall be as specified by ComReg from time to time18; - geographic numbers may only be used within their designated geographic numbering areas.
 Note: Call forwarding is not considered to be a violation of this Convention.

-11.6 Mobile Numbers and Mobile Codes Usage
+11.4.5 Mobile Numbers and Mobile Codes Usage

-- 1 ComReg is responsible for the national administration of all mobile communications numbers, including subscriber numbers (i.e. E.164 numbers), and International Mobile Subscriber Identities (IMSIs); - 2 mobile communications numbers shall only be used for the purposes for which they are allocated (e.g. E.164 numbers as subscriber numbers, mailbox numbers etc.); - 3 mobile network access codes (NDCs) will only be allocated from the 08X series.
-Access codes for Paging networks will also be allocated from this series; - 4 the allocation of Mobile Subscriber Identification Numbers (MSINs), which are part of the GSM and UMTS IMSI structure, is currently carried out directly to their subscribers (i.e. within SIM cards) by individual operators who have been allocated Mobile Network Codes (MNCs);
+- ComReg is responsible for the national administration of all mobile communications numbers, including subscriber numbers (i.e. E.164 numbers), and International Mobile Subscriber Identities (IMSIs); - mobile communications numbers shall only be used for the purposes for which they are allocated (e.g. E.164 numbers as subscriber numbers, mailbox numbers etc; E.212 codes as described in that ITU-T document); - mobile network access codes (NDCs) will only be allocated from the 08X series.
+Access codes 3 for Paging networks will also be allocated from this series; - the allocation of Mobile Subscriber Identification Numbers (MSINs), which are part of the GSM and UMTS IMSI structure, is currently carried out directly to their subscribers (i.e. within SIM cards) by individual operators who have been allocated Mobile Network Codes (MNCs).
+It is the responsibility of these operators to ensure that MSIN allocation is managed efficiently in order to ensure sufficient numbers are available for all the operator's users, within the context of a single MNC; - Mobile Network Codes (MNCs), which are inserted following the Irish Mobile Country Code 27219, shall be allocated by ComReg.
+Currently issued MNCs are all of 2-digit length.
+MNCs may be issued for use with fixed networks providing publicly available SMS services Note: future allocations of MNCs may be of the 3-digit type, if this is found to be possible20, to avoid risk of future scarcity; - the allocation to an operator of an MNC for GSM, UMTS or other technology network services and authorisation to use it in conjunction with the Irish Country Code does not imply any reservation of corresponding numbers for TETRA use as (T)MCC + (T)MNC, or vice versa;